camunda/camunda-docs/docs/guides/migrating-from-camunda-7/adjusting-dmn-models.md

 `modeler:executionPlatformVersion` should be set to `8.2.0`.
 Prior to this change, you will see `7.19.0` or similar.

 :::info
-The Web Modeler will automatically update `modeler:executionPlatform` and `modeler:executionPlatformVersion` to the correct values when you upload a DMN file.
+Web Modeler will automatically update `modeler:executionPlatform` and `modeler:executionPlatformVersion` to the correct values when you upload a DMN file.
 :::

 The following elements/attributes are **not** supported in Camunda 8: